hanling3/recipe-book/documents/discovery-and-planning.md

 # Discovery and Planning

 # 1. Users

-We first brainstormed and listed our possible users.
-However, we thought college students are a group of people we may have more chance to reach out to so we choose students as our target user at first stage.
-Then we tried to make a survey to gather information about their cooking and finding recipes experience but the TA suggested us a more efficient ux research method by  conducting several short semi-interviews with people to figure out their pain points and needs.
-We conducted 8 user interviews and discussed the insights which led us to our target users below.
-We have included our summaries and raw notes for each user in the "User Interview Summaries" and "Additional items" section.
+To develop our user group, we first brainstormed and listed possible users, characteristics, problem spaces.
+Many ideas included college students because they were our most accessible group for interviews, and so we decided to choose college students as our target users for the first stage.
+Then, in order to narrow down our project scope, we tried to make a Google survey to gather information about their experience with cooking and finding recipes.
+However, we received feedback from a TA that suggested we use a more efficient UX research method by conducting several brief, unstructured interviews with individuals who we could find immediately around us, in order to figure out their pain points and needs.
+Thus, for our first round of user research, we conducted 8 user interviews and then came together as a team to discuss the insights.
+This led us to the target user group we found below.
+We have included our summaries and raw notes for each user in the "User Interview Summaries" and "Additional Items" section.

 ## Target Users
 Students living off campus trying to cook efficiently, save money, and eat healthy and delicious meals.

 ## Brainstorming the User

+Below is the list of possible user groups, characteristics, and problem spaces our team generated based on personal experiences and experiences of those of friends:
 - College students who often cook at their apartments
 - Housewife who prepares food for her family
 - Cook